green-chain/wallet/README.md

 - Add new wallet
 - Import wallet from the private key
 - Wallet QR Code view
-- Transfer coin with short text messageg and gas fee control
+- Transfer coin with short text message and gas fee control
 - Transactions summary and detail view
 - Support with Android 9 or higher